A congenital heart defect is a problem with the structure of the heart that a child is born with.

 Learning about your child's congenital heart defect can help you understand the condition and know what you can expect in the coming months and years.

-- Pale gray or blue skin color (cyanosis)
+- Pale gray or blue lips, tongue or fingernails (cyanosis)

 - Rapid breathing

-- Swelling in the legs, abdomen or areas around the eyes
+- Swelling in the legs, belly or areas around the eyes

 - Shortness of breath during feedings, leading to poor weight gain

 Less-serious congenital heart defects may not be diagnosed until later in childhood.
 Signs and symptoms of congenital heart defects in older children may include:

 - Easily becoming short of breath during exercise or activity

 - Swelling in the hands, ankles or feet